ElderMael/codexarcana-blog/content/blog/mentoring-faq/index.md

 I think there are fundamentally 3 skills that you need to develop:

-1. Leadership skills, being technical or not technical
+1. Leadership skills, being technical or non-technical,
-1. System Design and Architecture skills,
+1. System Design and Architecture skills and,
 1. Developer skills, which you may already have.

 ## Architecture